0ldriku/CAF-Annotator/README.md

 ## Contact

-For any questions or inquiries, please contact me at [liquid.riku@gmail.com].
+For any questions or inquiries, please fell free to post here or [contact me](mailto:liquid.riku@gmail.com).